 Really, blood pressure is not supposed to go up with age!
-In choosing a dietary lifestyle you will be interested to know that people adopting total plant based nutrition only have a 5% incidence of hypertension, those vegetarians including dairy and eggs with their meals, a 10% incidence, fish eating vegetarians a 12% incidence, and meat eaters a 21% incidence.245 Studied from another angle, people on total plant based nutrition have one fourth the risk of developing hypertension as meat eaters.246
+In choosing a dietary lifestyle you will be interested to know that people adopting total plant based nutrition only have a 5% incidence of hypertension, those vegetarians including dairy and eggs with their meals a 10% incidence, fish eating vegetarians a 12% incidence, and meat eaters a 21% incidence.
+Studied from another angle, people on total plant based nutrition have one fourth the risk of developing hypertension as meat eaters.

-In considering adopting a health promoting lifestyle, the vegan (plant-based nutrition) diet has many blood-pressure lowering advantages.
+In considering adopting a health promoting lifestyle, the vegan (plant based nutrition) diet has many blood pressure lowering advantages.
 In one study hypertensive patients, on blood pressure medications for 8 years, were given a vegan diet for one year.
-Blood pressures came down and the majority were able to stop or drastically reduce their medications.247 Just eating more fruits and vegetables is helpful, compared to those who do not eat many fruits or vegetables; those who eat largely of fruits and vegetables have a 77% lower risk of hypertension.248 Vegetables lower blood pressure and keep it from creeping up over the years.249
+Blood pressures came down and the majority were able to stop or drastically reduce their medications.
+Just eating more fruits and vegetables is helpful, compared to those who do not eat many fruits or vegetables; those who eat largely of fruits and vegetables have a 77% lower risk of hypertension.
+Vegetables lower blood pressure and keep it from creeping up over the years.

-Vegetables known to be helpful in lowering blood pressure include: green leafy because they are high in magnesium and potassium,250 spinach because it is rich in folate,251 celery^{252,253} (eat it or drink it), carrots,254 ginger,255 and broccoli,256 because they relax blood vessels, beets,257 basil,258 garlic^{259,260} (supplement or whole), onions; (eaten raw, but not cooked) significantly reduce hypertension.261
+Vegetables known to be helpful in lowering blood pressure include: green leafy because they are high in magnesium and potassium, spinachbecause it is rich in folate, celery (eat it or drink it!), carrots, ginger and broccolibecause they relax blood vessels, beets, basil, garlic(supplement or whole), onions (eaten raw, but not cooked) significantly reduce hypertension.

-Not to be left out, fruit also lowers blood pressure.262 Fruits especially shown to have a positive impact on blood pressure include eggplant,^{263,264} tomatoes,265 pumpkin or squash266 (which are high in potassium and low in sodium), cranberry (which has ACE inhibitory activity mimicking a popular blood pressure pill),267 an apple a day,268 pomegranates,269 grapefruit270 (which protect arteries, has diuretic activity and improves blood fluidity), and finally olives271 (which have calcium channel blocking and nitric oxide mediated vasodilatation benefits).
+Not to be left out, fruit also lowers blood pressure.
+Fruits especially shown to have a positive impact on blood pressure include eggplant, tomatoes, pumpkin or squash (which are high in potassium and low in sodium), cranberry (which has ACE inhibitory activity mimicking a popular blood pressure pill), an apple a day, pomegranates, grapefruit (which protect arteries, has diuretic activity and improves blood fluidity) and finally olives (which have calcium channel blocking and nitric oxide mediated vasodilatation benefits)

 Deficiency of certain minerals in the diet increases the risk of hypertension.
 Iron: people eating a nutritious vegetarian diet providing sufficient intake of iron enjoy lower blood pressures.
-Iron from meat, known as heme-iron, is not helpful in this regard.272 Potassium: lowers blood pressure,273 but the most common blood pressure pill, a diuretic, lowers potassium.274 Calcium is needed to maintain normal blood pressure.275 Copper deficiency, a common result of eating refined carbohydrates,276 has been shown to cause high cholesterol (hypercholesterolemia), high triglycerides (hypertriglyceridemia), hypertension, and glucose intolerance (diabetes).277 Magnesium deficiency precipitates hypertension.278 Mineral levels are decreased by alcohol, salt, phosphoric acid (sodas), coffee intake, by profuse sweating, by intense prolonged stress, by excessive menstruation and vaginal flux, by diuretics and other drugs by certain parasites (pinworms), by sugar (refined carbohydrates), and by use of tobacco.
+Iron from meat, know as heme-iron, is not helpful in this regard.
+Potassium: lowers blood pressure, but the most common blood pressure pill, a diuretic, lowers potassium.
+Calcium is needed to maintain normal blood pressure.
+Copper deficiency, a common result of eating refined carbohydrates, has been shown to cause high cholesterol (hypercholesterolemia), high triglycerides (hypertriglyceridemia), hypertension, and glucose intolerance (diabetes).
+Magnesium deficiency precipitates hypertension.
+Mineral levels are decreased by alcohol, salt, phosphoric acid (sodas), coffee intake, by profuse sweating, by intense prolonged stress, by excessive menstruation and vaginal flux, by diuretics and other drugs, by certain parasites (pinworms), by sugar (refined carbohydrates) and by use of tobacco.